Solidaridad Bookshop

 Solidaridad is a bookstore in the Ermita district of Manila, the Philippines.
-Having first opened its doors in 1964, it is owned by Philippine national artist F. Sionil José and managed by him and his family.
-It is sometimes called "The best little bookstore in Asia".
+Having first opened its doors in 1964, it is owned by Philippine national artist F. Sionil José and managed by his family after his and his wife's death.
+It is sometimes called "the best little bookstore in Asia."

-The shop features the owner's own works and works by other Filipino authors such as Jose Rizal, Nick Joaquin, F. Sionil Jose, Paz Marquez, N.V.M.
-Gonzalez, Gilda Cordero-Fernando, Bienvenido Santos, Lualhati Bautista.
+The shop features the owner's own works and works by other Filipino authors such as Jose Rizal, Nick Joaquin, Paz Marquez Benitez, N.V.M.
+Gonzalez, Gilda Cordero-Fernando, Bienvenido Santos, and Lualhati Bautista.
 Selected foreign titles are also offered at the bookstore.
 It has been claimed that they have the widest selection of Filipiniana works in the Philippines.

+In 2025, José's heirs put the store for sale.